 Grains are divided into three parts; the bran, or the outer layer, the germ, or the embryo, and the endosperm, which is the part where nutrient is stored.
 Not all grains have all three parts intact.
 The ones that do are referred to as whole grains.

-In today’s post, we would be looking at some whole grain foods in Nigeria.
+In today’s post, we would be looking at seven healthy whole grain foods in Nigeria.

 1. Brown Rice